poquirion/distribute2mpi/README.md

 # distribute2mpi
-Batch processor for localhost or HPC system based on mpi
+Batch processor for localhost (Linux and OSX tested) or HPC system based on mpi

 It offers an interface similar to the one of multiprocessing Pool to run python method in parallel.